Thursday, April 4

 Saturday, April 6

-Susan Schweik explores the history of a now infamous “Iowa Idea”—the designation of women deemed “feebleminded.”
+Schweik will explore the history of a now infamous “Iowa Idea”—the designation of women deemed “feebleminded.”
 What, she asks, can we can learn when these women leave the margins and become the center of this story about unfixing, misfitting, and the long undoing of eugenics?

 11:00 – 11:15 a.m.

 How did the Black Panther Party engage with disability politics in their activism and revolutionary agenda?
-Sami Schalk explores their involvement in the 1977 504 sit-in and uses their work to make larger arguments about how black activists articulate and enact disability politics differently than the mainstream, white disability rights movement.
+Sami Schalk will explore their involvement in the 1977 504 sit-in and use their work to make larger arguments about how black activists articulate and enact disability politics differently than the mainstream, white disability rights movement.

 12:30 – 1:30 p.m.

 1:30 – 2:30 p.m. | Iowa City Public Library

 Panel: Technology + Arts + Design: Retrofitting Worlds and Bodies